 Our ultrasound system generates an advanced level of image quality to help your physician diagnose your condition with confidence.
 It may provide your doctor all the information needed to recommend a course of action, eliminating the need for other types of more complicated exams or exploratory surgery.

 We have GE LOGIQ E9.

-You may be advised to wear comfortable, loose fitting clothing for your exam.
+You may be advised to wear comfortable, loose-fitting clothing for your exam.
 Other preparation depends on the type of examination you are scheduled for.
-Depending on the exams, your doctor may instruct you not to eat or drink for as many as 12 hours before your appointment.
-For others, you may be asked to drink up to six glasses of water, two hours prior to your exam, and avoid urinating so that your bladder is full when the scan begins.
+For some exams, your doctor may instruct you not to eat or drink for as many as 12 hours before your appointment.
+For other exams, you may be asked to drink up to six glasses of water two hours prior and avoid urinating so that your bladder is full when the scan begins.

 What to Expect

 The technologist will assist you onto the examination table.
 At this time, a transmission gel will be applied to the area of your body that will be examined.
 A transducer will be moved slowly over the body part being imaged.
 You will not feel a thing except for the slight pressure and movement of the transducer.
 It is important that you remain still and relaxed during your procedure.
 Most exams take between 20-30 minutes.

 An ultrasound-guided breast biopsy uses sound waves to help locate a lump or abnormality and remove a tissue sample for examination under a microscope.
 It is less invasive than surgical biopsy, leaves little to no scarring, and does not involve exposure to ionizing radiation.

 An ultrasound-guided breast biopsy can be performed when a breast imaging exam shows an abnormality such as:

 a distortion in the structure of the breast tissue

 an area of abnormal tissue change